JuanWebDeveloper/Java-Exercises/README.md

 ## `Exercise Ten`

 Make a console application, that when entering a phrase by keyboard, eliminates the spaces that it contains.

+## `Exercise Eleven`

+Carry out the construction of an algorithm that allows, according to a phrase passed through the console, to indicate the length of this phrase, additionally how many vowels it has of **"a,e,i,o,u"**.